Katacc/Iostria/Iostria.md

 ## 1.1 Izotl The god of gods
 other names: The one above all, The creator
 He is the Father of all the other gods.
-He ruled Iostria for millennia but has recently died leaving his seat as the supreme god.
+He ruled Iostria for millennia but has recently dissapeared leaving his seat as the supreme god.
+Causing a sort of cold war between the lower gods.
+These gods are now making alliances and vying for power over each other.

 ## 1.2 Children of the light
 [Contents](#contents)

 ### 1.2.1.
 Zodlios, The God of Justice
 Other names: The god of cruelty, The god of strength
 Worshipped by the king and is the god of the great kingdom based in Airedale.
+As such his main temple is also located there.
-Holy symbol is the sun held over on the tip of a sword
+Holy symbol is the sun held over on the tip of a sword He is one of the frontrunners among the gods to attain Izotls old position as a supreme deity.

 ### 1.2.2.
 Hecataeus, The God of wisdom
 Other names: The wise one, The enlightened one
 worshipped by most scholars and wizards
 Holy symbol is an owl
+Most of his worshippers and the main temple of Hecateus are located in Stratham.

 ### 1.2.3.
 Dhemes The God of madness
 Other names: The mad one, The all knowing one, The father of monsters
 Worshipped by those who are obsessed with the acquisition of knowledge to the point of madness and Necromancers
 Holy symbol is a celtic kraken
+People driven to the brink of their sanity are said to start hearing wispers and voices in their head, this is Dhemes taking advantage of mentally unstable beings to do his bidding.
+The exact location of his main temple is not known, but it is said to be located somewhere in the desert surrounding Stratham.